wrapperband/Tame-Mossley-FloodRisk/README.md

 #### Planner should be taking action as designated by the Environment Agency report [Ref21]

 *Quote : 11.
-Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working, **planning policies**, use of ‘worst case’ scenarios, development of contingency plans, and some detailed analysis.*
+Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working,* **planning policies**, *use of ‘worst case’ scenarios, development of contingency plans, and some detailed analysis.*

 ### Method

 In line with Open Condition Monitoring an analysis of publically available River Gauge information was performed.
-[Ref22 : OCM ];[Ref23 :  Maintenance Techniques and Analysis]
+[Ref14 : OCM ];[Ref22 :  Maintenance Techniques and Analysis]

 Gauge data for Mossley Tame river was obtained from :   [Ref1] : riverlevels.uk